Nathan Jones (Welsh footballer): Southampton

 On 10 November 2022, Jones was appointed manager of Premier League club Southampton, succeeding Ralph Hasenhüttl, and signed a three-and-a-half-year contract with the club.
 He lost his first game as Southampton manager to Liverpool on 12 November 2022.
-On 20 December 2022, Jones secured his first competitive victory in Southampton’s 2–1 win against Lincoln City in the EFL Cup.
+On 20 December 2022, Jones secured his first competitive victory in Southampton's 2–1 win against Lincoln City in the EFL Cup.
 On 14 January 2023, Jones secured his first Premier League victory in a 2–1 victory against Everton.
-On 12 February 2023, following a 2–1 defeat against Wolves, Jones was sacked by Southampton.
+On 12 February 2023, following a 2–1 defeat against Wolverhampton, Jones was sacked by Southampton.
 Jones left the club with just one league win in eight matches, leaving Southampton bottom of the league.
 He was the shortest serving non-caretaker manager in Southampton's history.

-Following his short stint at Southampton, he appeared for Dorset Football League club Cranborne in a 4–0 win against Wareham Rangers Reserves.
+Charlton Athletic

+On 4 February 2024, Jones was appointed manager of League One club Charlton Athletic.
+In his first interview, Jones stated that 'there is a real appetite to build something here which I am really looking forward to being a part of'.
+In his first game as manager, Charlton lost 2–0 at relegation rivals Reading on 10 February, then drew their next three games, including a goalless draw against league leaders Portsmouth on 24 February which saw the club match its record winless streak of 18 games.

+On 25 May 2025, Jones led the Addicks to promotion, defeating Leyton Orient 1–0 in the 2025 play-off final.
+Following promotion, Jones was heavily linked with the vacant managerial position at Cardiff City, before signing a new five-year deal on 6 June 2025.